 The Victoria Division is excited to be an innovator in this area.
 Considerable evidence supports the value for a community in ensuring family physicians are disaster-ready.
 The Victoria Division is the first organized group of primary care physicians in Canada to do this work, and remains the only group working in an urban setting.
 We therefore have an opportunity to work with our partners to break new ground in physician disaster preparedness.
 Reaching this goal will have a strong potential benefit across the province and possibly the country, as we will spread any knowledge, tools, or mechanisms that we develop as widely as possible.

 Practice Continuity Workbook & Guide

-Email VDFP at email@example.com for a copy for the workbook.
+Email VDFP at firstname.lastname@example.org to request a hardcopy of the workbook.

 Physician Department Operations Centre

 The Physician Department Operations Centre (P-DOC) is the central communication point for the GP’s response.
 In the event of a disaster, please report your status as soon as possible.

 P-DOC can direct physicians to patients in need, such as to clinics, residential care, acute care or reception centres.